 There are a number of ways to travel to Stonehenge for this event.
 We offer private sightseeing tours of Stonehenge from London as well as Southampton docks and many more locations.
 If you would like to visit we can organise a tour and also include any other famous locations you would like to visit.

 If you are travelling yourself, it is easy to access from the A303 by car or bus.
-There is aprking on site thought this can get very busy and we cannot say if there would be any spaces.
+There is parking on site thought this can get very busy and we cannot say if there would be any spaces.